-2024 NAHMA Educational Foundation Scholarship Application Is Live
+NAHMA Educational Foundation Accepting Scholarship Applications Online

+The 2025 NAHMA Educational Foundation scholarship season is open, and the online digital application is now available.
 To access the application, visit nahma.communityforce.com.
 The deadline for completed applications is 10 p.m.
-Eastern on May 10.
+Eastern on May 12.

+In 2024, the scholarship program distributed $413,000 to 118 students in multifamily communities nationwide.
+Since 2006, more than 1,300 students have been awarded more than $3,398,000.
 Eligibility for the program requires that an applicant be a resident in good standing at an AHMA- or NAHMA-member multifamily community and be either a high school senior with a minimum GPA of 2.5; or a high school equivalency diploma holder or matriculated college student with a minimum GPA of 2.3 at an accredited community college, college, university, or trade/technical school.
+All necessary forms are provided within the web-based software.
 Applications from students in graduate-level programs are not accepted.

 NAHMA Educational Foundation Awards Scholarships